gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 ![Neil Patrick Harris as the Toymaker](/img/reviews/doctor-who-60th-specials/toymaker.jpg)

 There's a lot of other characters really well presented too, what is a contrast of oh-my-God-this-is-one-more-thing-in-this-convoluted-story style of Chibnall during the 13th era.
-Kate Stewart is always badass (with an amazing, vulnerable performance by Jemma Redgrave), Melanie Bush is back and I already wanted more of companions in UNIT's paycheck and I'm really curious by the new scientific advisor Shirley Anne Bingham and what new she can bring to the show.
+Kate Stewart is always badass (with an amazing, vulnerable performance by Jemma Redgrave), Melanie Bush is back and I already wanted more of companions in UNIT's paycheck and I'm really curious by the new scientific advisor Shirley Anne Bingham and what more she can bring to the show.

 Yeah, The Giggle would be a great episode already, but we get it.
 A myth becoming reality by the Toymaker, we have the first (and probably only one) **bi-generation in the history of Doctor Who**!
 Instead of just a new face, The Doctor divided in two, granting us the first peek (and what a peek!) at Ncuti Gatwa's 15th Doctor.
 He's frantic, he's ready to take on the universe and he's strangely confident.
 Facing the Toymaker or talking with his past self, he seems to know more than we generally expect from a post-regeneration Doctor.